yext/search-ui-react/etc/answers-react-components.api.md

     apiName: string | string[];
 };

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
 // @public
+function FilterGroup(props: FilterGroupProps): JSX.Element;

+// @public
+const FilterGroupContext: Context<FilterGroupContextType | null>;

+// @public
-interface FilterConfig {
+interface FilterGroupContextType {
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver defaultFieldId?: string;
+    getCollapseProps: UseCollapseOutput['getCollapseProps'];
+    getToggleProps: UseCollapseOutput['getToggleProps'];
-    collapsible?: boolean;
+    isExpanded: boolean;
+    searchValue: string;
+    setSearchValue: (value: string) => void;
+}

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
+// @public
+type FilterGroupProps = PropsWithChildren<{
     defaultExpanded?: boolean;
-    label?: string;
-    // Warning: (ae-forgotten-export) The symbol "FilterOption" needs to be exported by the entry point index.d.ts
-    options: FilterOption[];
-    placeholderText?: string;
+    defaultFieldId?: string;
-    searchable?: boolean;
-}
+}>;

 declare namespace Filters {
     export {
-        Filters_2 as default,
-        Divider,
-        FilterConfig,
-        FiltersCssClasses
+        CheckboxOption,
+        CheckboxOptionProps,
+        CheckboxCssClasses,
+        CollapsibleLabel,
+        CollapsibleLabelProps,
+        CollapsibleSection,
+        CollapsibleSectionProps,
+        ResponsiveDivider,
+        ResponsiveDividerProps,
+        Facets,
+        FacetsProps,
+        FiltersContext,
+        useFiltersContext,
+        FiltersContextType,
+        FilterGroup,
+        FilterGroupProps,
+        FilterGroupContext,
+        useFilterGroupContext,
+        FilterGroupContextType,
+        SearchInput,
+        SearchInputProps,
+        StaticFilters,
+        StaticFiltersProps
     }
 }
 export { Filters }

-// Warning: (ae-forgotten-export) The symbol "FiltersProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@yext/answers-react-components" does not have an export "FiltersProps"
-//
 // @public
-function Filters_2(props: FiltersProps): JSX.Element;

-// Warning: (ae-forgotten-export) The symbol "CollapsibleLabelCssClasses" needs to be exported by the entry point index.d.ts
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
+const FiltersContext: Context<FiltersContextType | null>;

 // @public
-interface FiltersCssClasses extends CollapsibleLabelCssClasses {
+interface FiltersContextType {
-    container?: string;
-    divider?: string;
-    optionsContainer?: string;
-    searchableInputElement?: string;
+    filters: SelectableFilter[];
+    handleFilterSelect: (filter: Filter, checked: boolean) => void;
 }

 // @public